William Frizzell

-William Jasper Frizzell (born September 8, 1962) is an American former professional football cornerback in the National Football League (NFL) for the Detroit Lions, Philadelphia Eagles, and Tampa Bay Buccaneers from 1984 to 1993.
-He played college football at North Carolina Central University and was selected in the tenth round of the 1984 NFL draft.
+William Jasper Frizzell (born September 8, 1962) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Detroit Lions, Philadelphia Eagles, and Tampa Bay Buccaneers from 1984 to 1993.
+He played college football for the North Carolina Central Eagles and was selected in the tenth round of the 1984 NFL draft.